Civil War Era Studies Camp provides rising high school Sophomores, Juniors, and Seniors an immersive experience into Civil War history.

 Complete the online application.

-If accepted, we will send information about submitting payment as well as request information regarding medication, allergies and/or special dietary needs.
+If accepted, we will send information about submitting payment.

 Jack Ryan is a graduate of New York University and Case Western Reserve University.
 He is the author of John Sayles, Filmmaker 2ed (2010).
 He has also published articles in Isle: Interdisciplinary Studies in Literature and the Environment, Creative Screenwriting, and Aethlon: The Journal of Sport and Literature.
 He serves as Vice Provost and Dean of Arts and Humanities.
 Professor Ryan contributes courses to the College's First-Year Seminar program, Civil War Era Studies minor, Cinema and Media Studies, and the Department of English.
 He is an academic advisor, a Garthwait Leadership Center leadership coach, and an advisor to a number of student organizations.
 Professor Ryan also coordinates the Consortium for Faculty Diversity at Liberal Arts Colleges, a national organization committed to diversifying the professoriate.

 The goal of Civil War Era Studies Camp is to provide a window into the history of the American Civil War.
 What are some of the major questions of the Civil War?
-Campers will get hands-on experiences that introduce them to research in Civil War in a fun, challenging, and engaging environment.
-Campers will not simply learn about the Civil War, they will be on the actual fields, in the archives holding original diaries, letters, and photos.
+Campers will be virtually introduced to research in the Civil War in a fun, challenging, and engaging environment.
+Campers will not simply learn about the Civil War, they will travel virtually to the actual fields, in the archives holding original diaries, letters, and photos.
 Perfect for students interested in history and the Civil War, this camp gives students an insider view of the field as well as preparation for college studies.

 Who: Rising high school sophomores, juniors, and seniors